ernestodiaztech/nestodiaz.com-docs/docs/docusaurus/docusaurus_installation.md

 sidebar_position: 2
 ---

-# Docusaurus Installation
+# Docusaurus Installation + Self-Hosted GitHub Runner

-This section will go over how I installed Docusaurus, setup a Cloudflare tunnel, and installed a GitHub runner to avoid opening port 22 on my pfSense firewall.
+This section goes over how I setup Docusaurus, a systemd service (via serve), Cloudflare Tunnel, and a GitHub self-hosted runner that deploys locally, so I don't have to expose port 22 on my pfSense firewall.

 ## Prerequisites